-When connected in the same network as other devices, you can share the files and settings of your Windows 10 computer with the other connected devices.
+When connected to the same network as other devices, you can share the files and settings of your Windows 11/10 computer with the other connected devices.
 Sometimes, when you try to share your network, your computer tells you that Network Discovery is turned off.

 Windows is easy to use because most of the error messages give you a hint of the origin of the issue.
 From the error message, it’s clear that your system can’t browse or connect to networks because Network discovery is disabled.